Today is the Day for Into the Breach with You! My ADHD-coded heroine gets her chance to shine. I have a feeling, judging from the early reviews,...

 As the days build to the summer solstice, make the most of those extra hours of daylight to read about our Lantern of the Month, Ana Brazil.
 Ana...

-This is a guest blog by historical fiction author Lindsey Fera.
-People often ask me what got me into writing historical fiction and eventually,...
+PLW NOTE: This is a guest post by historical fiction author Lindsey Fera.
+Thanks, Lindsey! *** People often ask me what got me into writing...

 Categories